-Yulio Jump: Working With Lighting
+Yulio Jump for CET: Working With Lighting

 Many of you have questions about how to get the best results with the lighting options in Yulio Jump, so below you’ll find some details about how the cloud rendering models work and some tips on lighting options and material usage.